Bing was a German toy company founded in 1863 in Nüremberg, Germany by

 Association and lobbied to protect the growing U.S. toy manufacturing industry, which had grown in the

 absence of foreign competition.
-As a result, tariffs on German toys rose from 35 percent to 70 percent.
+As a result, tariffs in the US on German toys rose from 35 percent to 70 percent.

 Additionally, German wages rose after the war, as did shipping costs and inflation.
 This created an